-Brigham Young was at liberty to fulfill the revelation in D&C 132 without concern for the preferences of Emma Hales [Smith].
 Joseph Smith may have hoped to avoid hostilities by easing into plural marriage at some future time.
 With Joseph's death, Brigham had no hope that compromise on this issue would prevent hostilities.
+Brigham Young was also at liberty to fulfill the revelation in D&C 132 without concern for the preferences of Emma Hale [Smith].

-Brigham may also have felt that the Bible record was unambiguous regarding the duty of a levirate husband owed the widow of a deceased comrade.
+Brigham may have felt the Bible was unambiguous regarding the duty a levirate husband owed the widow of a deceased comrade.
 In the Bible, it is clear that every widow had a right to bear a child to be raised in honor of her fallen husband.